Serenity 6.6.0 Release Notes (2023-03-15)

 }

-We got some comments from users thinking it is not possible to use ordinary Index.cshtml files to initialize modular pages anymore.
-You could still use classic views if you wanted:
+NOTE: We received comments from users who thought it was not possible to use ordinary Index.cshtml files to initialize modular pages anymore.
+You can still use classic views if you want:

 As this extension and its view were placed in Serene/StartSharp, it was not possible to use them from feature packages, like our sample ones.
-So we now moved them into Serenity.Extensions
+So we moved them into Serenity.Extensions.

 public class ModulePageModel